aiotmlwtf/00/nanobootstrap.md

 Goal is to obtain a (docker) setup to experiment with **nvidia-docker, tf, pytorch, cuda, opencl, nemo-asr, jupyter, python3 and other things DL**

 ---
 video: [installing NVIDIA Jetson SDK Manager, JetPack 2.2](https://www.youtube.com/watch?v=s1QDsa6SzuQ)

 notes:
-A nvidia account is needed to download the sdk.
+- a nvidia account is needed to download the sdk
-Also a dedicated [ubuntu installation](https://ubuntu.com/download/desktop) (eg. a [usb flash drive](https://linuxhint.com/run-ubuntu-18-04-from-usb-stick/)) to run [nvidia's sdk manager](https://developer.nvidia.com/nvidia-sdk-manager) is recommended.
+- a dedicated [ubuntu installation](https://ubuntu.com/download/desktop) (eg. a [usb flash drive](https://linuxhint.com/run-ubuntu-18-04-from-usb-stick/)) to run [nvidia's sdk manager](https://developer.nvidia.com/nvidia-sdk-manager) is recommended

-8 GB of memory (and a full-HD screen) are required according to NVIDIA, if 8GB is not available, go to the settings tab (upper-right of sdk manager), lower the number of concurrent downloads and threads per downloads (slow but possible).
+- 8 GB of memory (and a full-HD screen) are required according to NVIDIA, but if 8GB is not available, go to the settings tab (upper-right of sdk manager), lower the number of concurrent downloads and threads per downloads (slow but possible)

 **Installables:**
 - CUDA Toolkit for L4T - c/c++ gpu-acceleration libraries)